-Richard Hathaway, a Director of the Firm, is a trial lawyer who practices in the Commercial Litigation Section.
-He has significant experience in federal and state courts as well as in arbitration.
-Richard represents a wide range of clients from individuals and small proprietors to large corporate entities and Fortune 500 companies.
+Richard Hathaway is a complex commercial trial lawyer with significant experience in federal and state courts as well as in arbitration.
+Recent recipient of the prestigious “America’s Top 100 Bet-the-Company Litigators”, Richard represents a wide range of clients, from individuals and small proprietors to large corporate entities and Fortune 500 companies.

-Non-compete enforcement and defense, Texas Uniform Trade Secrets Act, construction litigation, real estate litigation (brokerage and landlord/tenant), energy industry litigation, health law litigation, emergency relief, restraining orders and injunctive relief; partnership disputes, Texas Uniform Fraudulent Transfer Act, and general complex commercial litigation.
+In addition to large complex commercial litigation, Richard handles matters related to non-compete enforcement and defense, Texas Uniform Trade Secrets Act, construction litigation, real estate litigation (brokerage and landlord/tenant), energy industry litigation, health law litigation, emergency relief, restraining orders and injunctive relief, partnership disputes, Texas Uniform Fraudulent Transfer Act.

 - 2014: Presentation: Texas Non-Compete Agreements and Workplace Agreements.